jaytaylor/ansible-kafka/README.md

 - `kafka_zookeeper_hosts` - list of zookeeper hosts for the cluster.
 - `kafka_broker_id` - Integer uniquely identifying the broker, by default one will be generated for you either by this role or by kafka itself for versions >= 0.9.
 - `kafka_generate_broker_id` - Flag controlling whether to generate a broker id, defaults to `yes`.
+- `kafka_server_defaults` - Default Kafka server settings.
+This variable shoulnd't usually be changed.
+- `kafka_producer_defaults` - Default Kafka producer settings.
+This variable shouldn't usually be changed.
+- `kafka_server` - Allows to overwrite particular default server settings (from `kafka_server_defaults` variable).
+Values in this hash are combined with `kafka_server_defaults` variable.
+- `kafka_producer` - Allows to overwrite particular default producer settings (from `kafka_producer_defaults` variable).
+Values in this hash are combined with `kafka_server_defaults` variable.
+- `kafka_healthcheck_address` - If not defined, this will dynamicaly set to `kafka_server_defaults.host_name` or `kafka_server.host_name` if defined.
+Defaults to '127.0.0.1'
+- `kafka_java_version` - Java version to install.
+Defaults to "openjdk-7-jre-headless"

+## Version notes

+Version 2.0.0 does not support Ansible versions lower than 2.2.

+Before version 2.0.0, `server` and `producer` Ansible variables were used to configure Kafka Server and Kafka Producer respecively, but 2.0.0 introduced better variable scoping and better variable overwritting:

+- `server` variable became `kafka_server`, so it is inside Kafka role "scope".
+It is a hash that is combined with `kafka_server_defaults` hash, overwriting the values defined in the former.
+This makes easier to overwrite just some particular setting, instead of rewritting the whole `server` variable hash jus tto change one setting.
+- `producer` variable became `kafka_producer`, and it behaves now the same way as `kafka_server` variable.
+Also `kafka_producer_defaults` hash has the default values for producer.

+Also:

+- `healthcheck_address` became `kafka_healthcheck_address`, which improves its scope.
+- `nofiles_limit` became `kafka_nofiles_limit`

 ## License